-Join us for this inspiring workshop!
+Join us for this inspiring series of workshops or just one workshop!
 Sasha, an educator, artist, and color connoisseur, will guide you through various slow-drawing exercises to boost your design confidence and expand your knowledge of art as a mindful practice.
 Zen Doodle (or Tangle) is known to many artists and craftivists to create structured designs by drawing various patterns.
 Some people call it slow-drawing because of its mindful nature.

 Whatever you want to call it, the result is a calming, relaxing, and satisfying process of drawing with pen and watercolor to create remarkable small pieces that can become greeting cards, bookmarks, or texture swatches for larger paintings.
 This workshop will be a delicious hors-d’oeuvre for your watercolor mindful painting practice!
 Join our creative community!
 New designs are introduced every week.